 We are not trying to make any medical claims about anything we are doing in our homes.
 We just think that helping our residents lead a healthy lifestyle will help them do better.
 And many times it shows.

 Please don’t get the impression that we force any of these health guidelines on our residents.
-We call them guidelines for a reason.
+We call them ‘A Paradise for Parents Health Guidelines‘ for a reason.
 If our residents don’t want to follow them, we accommodate their choices.
 We just encourage them and support them in any way we can.
 And we do stray from them occasional when holidays or other special occasions roll around.

 Many of these guidelines would seem to be common sense.
 Yet a lot of them are not in common practice.
 We thought we would show you how we have implemented them in our assisted living homes.

-Eat a Healthy Diet – #1 on our list of Health Guidelines
+Eat a Healthy Diet – #1 on our list of A Paradise for Parents Health Guidelines

 This can be a tough one for a senior.
 There are all sorts of reasons why an older person can succumb to all the food temptations: